-- 1. To introducte students to concepts and framework of machine learning - 2.
+- 1. To introduce students to concepts and framework of machine learning - 2.
 To provide a theoritical and practical understanding of taking business decisions using reduction and exploration methods - 3.
-To provide a theoritical and practical understanding of taking business decisions using regression based methods - 4.
-To provide a theoritical and practical understanding of taking business decisions using classification based methods - 5.
-Using real business cases to provide a context for making business decisions
+To impart theoritical and practical understanding of taking business decisions using regression based methods - 4.
+To make students to understand theoritical and practical understanding of taking business decisions using classification based methods - 5.
+To Acquaint students to understand & apply regression and classification trees, for making business decisions